cazacov/ml-microservices-k8s/README.md

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Create a virtualenv with `make setup` and activate it with `source ~/.ml-microservices-k8s/bin/activate`
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`